-- 4.11.2.11 The University Events and the Athletics departments are exempted from the Campus Connection stamp requirement set forth in section 4.11.2.6 when they post posters, banners, small lawn signs, easels, and other similar media to publicize events sponsored by these departments, as long as they stamp and identify such items as University Events Department or Athletics Department media and otherwise comply with this policy. - 4.11.2.12 University maintenance personnel or other university officials may remove any non-commercial signs, notices, posters, or banners that do not comply with this policy.
+- 4.13.2.11 The University Events and the Athletics departments are exempted from the Campus Connection stamp requirement set forth in section 4.11.2.6 when they post posters, banners, small lawn signs, easels, and other similar media to publicize events sponsored by these departments, as long as they stamp and identify such items as University Events Department or Athletics Department media and otherwise comply with this policy. - 4.13.2.12 University maintenance personnel or other university officials may remove any non-commercial signs, notices, posters, or banners that do not comply with this policy.

-4.11.3 Commercial Signs, Notices, Posters, and Banners
+4.13.3 Commercial Signs, Notices, Posters, and Banners

-- 4.11.3.1 Campus Connection shall publish procedures governing the posting or distribution of commercial signs (including digital signage and projections on the side of buildings), notices, posters, banners, and other materials for commercial purposes, except for commercial signage at the UCCU Center, the UCCU Ballpark, other athletic facilities, and at university athletic events (with Campus Connection maintaining a list of other university departments, and their procedures, responsible for commercial signage in these other venues).
+- 4.13.3.1 Campus Connection shall publish procedures governing the posting or distribution of commercial signs (including digital signage and projections on the side of buildings), notices, posters, banners, and other materials for commercial purposes, except for commercial signage at the UCCU Center, the UCCU Ballpark, other athletic facilities, and at university athletic events (with Campus Connection maintaining a list of other university departments, and their procedures, responsible for commercial signage in these other venues).
 Campus Connection procedures may include a schedule of fees for nonmembers of the university community and limitations upon the areas in which such commercial speech may take place.
 The procedures shall be viewpoint neutral.
 Signs, notices, posters, and banners are subject to the limitations on unlawful/unprotected speech (section 4.2.2) and reasonable and nondiscriminatory time, place, and manner restrictions.
-All commercial and non-university community signs, notices, posters, and banners shall be available for inspection in Campus Connection, and a written record of actions taken under the procedures shall be maintained and be open for public inspection. - 4.11.3.2 By posting the commercial sign, notice, poster, or banner on campus, the person or organization (a) agrees to hold the University harmless for any assessed damages or liability incurred as a result of the sign, notice, poster, or banner; and (b) is responsible for the content of any signs, notices, posters, or banners it sponsors or posts on campus. - 4.12 Distribution of Non-Commercial Handbills, Petitions, and Other Written Material
+All commercial and non-university community signs, notices, posters, and banners shall be available for inspection in Campus Connection, and a written record of actions taken under the procedures shall be maintained and be open for public inspection. - 4.13.3.2 By posting the commercial sign, notice, poster, or banner on campus, the person or organization (a) agrees to hold the University harmless for any assessed damages or liability incurred as a result of the sign, notice, poster, or banner; and (b) is responsible for the content of any signs, notices, posters, or banners it sponsors or posts on campus.

+4.14 Distribution of Non-Commercial Handbills, Petitions, and Other Written Material

-4.12.1 Time, Place, and Manner Restrictions for Non-Commercial Handbills, Petitions, and Other Written Material
+4.14.1 Time, Place, and Manner Restrictions for Non-Commercial Handbills, Petitions, and Other Written Material

-4.12.1.1 Distribution of non-commercial handbills, petitions, and other written material on the university campus is permissible but must not interfere with the entrances and exits of university buildings or the normal flow of pedestrian and vehicular traffic.
+- 4.14.1.1 Distribution of non-commercial handbills, petitions, and other written material on the university campus is permissible but must not interfere with the entrances and exits of university buildings or the normal flow of pedestrian and vehicular traffic. - 4.14.1.2 Distribution may not occur within classrooms, academic and administrative departments or offices, may not interfere with classes, and teaching or university activities related to teaching, may not disrupt the functioning or events of the University, and may not interfere with the rights of other members of the university community.